-The Magic Kingdom is my favorite park in Disney World with Cinderella’s Castle and is the epitome of classic Disney!
+The Magic Kingdom is my favorite park in Walt Disney World.
+Magic Kingdom is home to Cinderella’s Castle and is the epitome of classic Disney!

 I love joking around with the Pirates at the Pirates of the Caribbean ride.

-And my favorite ride there will always be the Big Thunder Mountain Railroad.
+And my favorite ride at Magic Kingdom will always be the Big Thunder Mountain Railroad.

-Definitely a must-do when in the Magic Kingdom is having character meal.
+Definitely a must-do in the Magic Kingdom is having a character meal.

-It is the best way to skip the long lines at the character meet and greets and you get to spend more time with your favorite characters!
+It is the best way to skip the long lines at the character meet and greets and you get to spend more time with your favorite Disney World characters!

-At the end of the day, regardless of which park you chose, you’re going to want to relax and enjoy yourself at either park’s public boardwalk.
+At the end of the day, regardless of which theme parks you chose, you’re going to want to relax and enjoy yourself at the public boardwalk of either theme park.

 You don’t have to have tickets to enjoy either place.
 But since you’ve spent the day in one of the parks you might as well round out the day at either Universal City Walk or Disney Springs.